Sabrina4455/Sabrina44552/page1.md

 ## Vector Images

-Something I learned this year was what a vector image is.
+Something I learned this year was the difference between a vector image and a raster image.

 **Here is an example of a vector image vs a raster image:**